To get Redis keys and values using the command prompt, we can use the

 Syntax:

-starts at 0 and will change with the cursor we get from the lastSCAN
+cursorstarts at 0 and will change with the cursor we get from the lastSCANcall. - The

 Retrieving Values for Filtered Keys